agentsofthesystem/AgentSmith/README.md

 start/stop the server with the client, if needed.
 Anyone, so inclined, can build additional automation around this part of the solution, if desired.

-For Part Two, I intend to make collaborative web application where my friends and I can control our servers via a web interface, and have other additional abilities.
-One day, perhaps, I'll make that available to others.
+For Part Two (future work), I intend to make collaborative web application where my friends and I can control our servers via a web browser interface, and have other additional capabilities.
+One day, perhaps, I'll also make that available to others.

+## A word about licensing

 Out of all my mates, I write software for fun and this is a personal project.
 Help is always welcome.
 If you get use out of this tool and with to contribute back, please do.
 You're welcome to use this software personally however you like.
-However, I'm licensing it such that if you take this work and use it for personal gain, then at a minimum you must provide any software changes you make back.
-In either case, you must credit this software.

-I have identified work I intend to do for the future and could use help with in the "Future Work" section.
-Please create an issue for ideas.
-I also wanted to share, what I don't intend to do as well so that is also clear.
+However, I'm licensing with GPL v3, and that means if you take this work and distribute it for personal gain, then you are lawfully required to make available all of your software.
+That include changes to this code base plus your own work.
+There is also an obligation to provide a reference to this codebase and its [license](./LICENSE).
+My motivation to do this stems from the idea that I truly wish this tool to be a community tool.
+Even if I wind up building something that goes on to make me money, on some level I want it to be free to use for anyone with the skill, time and desire.
+Also, I may also want my name on an open source tool that I created.
+Makes for good resume material!

 # Getting Started